dbosoft/Hosuto/README.md

 Hosuto contains currently the following features to extend .NET Generic Host:

-- **Modules**: The hosuto module system allows you to setup multiple independed hosts within a single application.
+- **Modules**: The Hosuto module system allows you to setup multiple independed hosts within a single application.
 Modules can share configuration and a DI container for global settings and interaction.
 The module system supports both .NET Generic host and Asp.Net Core 2.1 and higher.
-- **Hosted Services extensions**: Husuto contains extensions methods to simplify the use of hosted services in Generic Hosts and Asp.Net Core Hosts.
+- **Hosted Services extensions**: Hosuto contains extensions methods to simplify the use of hosted services in Generic Hosts and Asp.Net Core Hosts.

 ## Platforms & Prerequisites